katemae/esports-data-report/index.md

 ### **Bivariate Analysis** <a name="bi_analysis">

+We can also take a look at the distribution of games played on each patch.

+Patches are modifications to champions or systems in the game with the intent of making the game more balanced and fun to play.
+These patches are released on a (approximately) two week cycle, which makes them an effective method of analyzing the peaks and valleys of the League pro scene.

+Below, we can see the number of games played on each patch.
+From this, we can see that many games were played on the patches at the beginning of the year, then fewer game were played, but games spiked around patch 12.12 or 12.13.

+There is also a spike around 12.17 to 12.18, which corresponds to the patches that were released right before Worlds (the world championships).

 [comment]: <> (Feel free to remove this plot)
 <iframe src="assets/fig/patch_counts_fig.html" width=800 height=600 frameBorder=0></iframe>

+Another statistic we could analyze is which champions had the highest win rates.
+To ensure that we only analyze champions with a decent sample size, we will take the champions with at least 100 picks from `'champ_counts'`.
+The graph containing all champions can be seen below:

 <iframe src="assets/fig/champ_wins_fig.html" width=800 height=600 frameBorder=0></iframe>

+There are still very many champions that fall under this criteria.
+Like before, let's only look at the champions with the highest and lowest fifteen winrates.

+The top 15 are here:
 <iframe src="assets/fig/top_champ_wins_fig.html" width=800 height=600 frameBorder=0></iframe>

+And the bottom fifteen are here:
 <iframe src="assets/fig/bot_champ_wins_fig.html" width=800 height=600 frameBorder=0></iframe>

+Keep in mind that winrate is not the only factor that determines the strength of a champion.
+Some champions are only played as counters to other champions, and thus naturally have a higher winrate, since players only play those champions into favorable matchups.

+For example, the pick rate of Darius, the champion with the highest winrate, is very low--only 181 games.
+This is because in many cases, Darius is picked only when the player picking him knows--based the enemy team's champion picks and bans--that they will be able to perform well on him.

 ### **Interesting Aggregates** <a name="aggr">

+Let's take a look at how many games each team won with and without picking Renekton.

 **Won With Renekton Count**